wking-io/Fluture/README.md

 > `npm install --save fluture`

-### In ES5 or older environments

-Fluture depends on these functions being present:
+Fluture is written for EcmaScript version 5.

+For older environments you may need to polyfill one or more of the following
-[`Object.create`][JS:Object.create],
+functions: [`Object.create`][JS:Object.create],
 [`Object.assign`][JS:Object.assign] and [`Array.isArray`][JS:Array.isArray].
-You may need to polyfill one or more.
+Fluture will tell you when this is needed.

+### CommonJS Module

 <!-- eslint-disable no-var -->
 <!-- eslint-disable padding-line-between-statements -->